varunkumar/google-input-tools/README.md

 * `google.input.tools.language`: [ISO 639-1 Code](https://www.loc.gov/standards/iso639-2/php/code_list.php) of language to transliterate to.
 For example, 'ta' for Tamil (தமிழ்).
 List of [supported languages](https://www.google.com/inputtools/help/languages.html).
 * `google.input.tools.suggestions`: Number of suggestions to show for the word.
 Defaults to 5.

+## TouchBar support

+This extension contributes `Toggle Google Input Tools' TouchbBar menu item.
+You need to have Macbook Pro 2016+ for using this feature.

 ## Keybindings

 You can also set custom shortcut in `keybindings.json` via `Code => Preferences => Keyboard Shortcuts`